OctothorpeObelus/Tank-Battle/README.md

 # Tank-Battle
  A Garry's Mod addon made for a friend event.
-Has miniiature gamemodes that attach to the Sandbox gamemode.
+Has miniature gamemodes that attach to the Sandbox gamemode.

 ## Commands
 | **Command** | **Description** |